 Whether you’re a beginner brewer or an aficionado who cultivates your own strains of yeast, setting up a microbrewery in your shed will allow you to enjoy the process without interfering with the day-to-day running of your home and kitchen.
 Who knows, your hobby may even turn into a career.

 The ideal building for a home brewery is a log cabin.
 More substantial than a shed, a log cabin is constructed from thick timber ‘logs’ which slot together to create a solid and sturdy building.

 Waltons log cabins come with single or double glazed toughened glass windows and can be insulated and hooked up to water and electricity for year round use.
 They come in a variety of styles to suit all types of gardens – from rustic to contemporary.
 You might also consider a corner log cabin to make use of an otherwise neglected or shady area.

 If you take your homebrew seriously, it’s important to be as self-contained as possible.
-As well as a place to store all your kit you’ll also want running water, electricity, light, and a means to control the temperature.
-Otherwise you’ll need to locate your shed close to the house so you’ll have easy access to all the amenities.
+As well as a place to store all your kit you’ll also want running water, light, electricity and a means to control the temperature.
+Otherwise you’ll need to locate your log cabin close to the house so you’ll have easy access to all the amenities.